 Plants are organized alphabetically by genus and species.
 Hover over a photo series to control the images.

-Dogbane flowers are pink or white, depending on the species, but you won't see them most of the growing season.
-Instead, look for the maroon twigs and the long, pointed, smooth-edged leaves.
-You may see Dogbane Leaf Beetles munching away on those leaves; you can see the beetles on this page.
-Before New Mexico's Native Americans had cotton, they used fibers from dogbane stems for weaving.
+Dogbane flowers are pink or white, depending on the species, and occur in clusters at the top of the plant.
+In my experience they don't all open at once.
+In any case, you won't see the flowers during much of the growing season.
+Instead, look for the maroon twigs and long, pointed, smooth-edged leaves.
+You may see dogbane leaf beetles munching on those leaves; you can see photos of the beetles on this page.
+In the fall look for pairs of long, skinny seed capsules.
+Before New Mexico's Native Americans had cotton, they used fibers from dogbane stems for weaving their finest textiles.

 Broadleaf Milkweed (Asclepias latifolia)

 In New Mexico's high desert, Broadleaf Milkweed plants stick out like a sore thumb.
 The flowers can turn yellowish as they age.

 Showy Milkweed (Asclepias speciosa)

 In one picture the ball of pink flowers is less crowded, making it easier to see the folded-back "skirt" typical of milkweed.